Short track: Christie falls foul of officials, again

 On the first bend of the hotly contested race, she collided with Fontana and South Korea's Park Seung-hi, sending them all sprawling to the ice.

-All three got back on their skates and finished the race, with Christie crossing the line second, only to be told she had been penalised for instigating the pileup.
+All three got back on their skates and finished the race, with Christie crossing the line second, only to be told she had been penalized for instigating the pileup.

 China's Li Jianrou avoided the carnage to win the sprint race easily while Fontana was promoted to silver and Park to bronze.

-Christie still has one event left in Sochi, the 100m, which is her favourite race.
+Christie still has one event left in Sochi, the 100m, which is her favorite race.

 "I'm looking forward to getting back out there for the 1000m," she said."